We believe our support for your SIU experience should begin immediately.

 Learning isn't just hitting the books.
 It's connecting with people whose interests are similar to yours but whose backgrounds may be different.
 It's trying something new.
 It's using your academic major interests to support your community by volunteering.
 During NSO, you'll learn about opportunities for all of that, and more.

 Details can make all the difference.
-We've got you covered – we'll help you take care of some things you probably didn't even know you needed.
-Register for classes.
-Reserve your textbooks.
-Get a student ID.
-Sign up for housing.
-Find our computer labs and free wi-fi areas.
-Learn about parking, immunization requirements, and convenient bill-paying options.
+We've got you covered!
+We'll help you take care of some things you probably didn't even know you needed; including, but not limited to: registering for classes, reserving your textbooks, getting a student ID, signing up for housing, finding our computer labs and free Wi-Fi areas, learning about parking, immunization requirements, and convenient bill-paying options.

 NSO for Family Members

 Do you have younger children, family members or kids attending New Student Orientation with you?
-Sign them up for their own exciting orientation adventure with Saluki Sibs.
-Visit our Saluki Sibs website for more details and registration links.
+Sign them up for their own exciting orientation adventure with Junior Saluki Experience!
+Visit Junior Saluki Experience for more details and registration information.

 We want you in on the fun, too!
 We'll help you understand the student experience, including what you can expect as your student becomes a college student.
-You'll learn about student life, helpful resources, opportunities for student involvement, and more.
-And you'll meet other families of new students.
+You'll learn about student life, helpful resources, opportunities for student involvement, and more while meeting other families of new students.

 Speaking of details – check your confirmation email for directions, check-in, and parking information.